 His research interests fall into two areas – Education Economics and Labour Economics.
 He has published widely on issues related to the operation and impact of introducing a quasi-market in the secondary education sector, and the econometric analysis of educational policy.
-Published work in the field of Labour Economics includes the employer selection and recruitment, the effect of employment protection on effort and the econometric evaluation of youth training programmes.
-Published work has appeared in leading journals, such as the Economic Journal, Economics, the Oxford Bulletin for Economics and Statistics, Oxford Economic Papers and Labour Economics.
+Published work in the field of Labour Economics includes the employer selection and recruitment, tests of theories of labour market matching, the effect of employment protection on worker effort.

 Professor Bradley’s current research interests focus on the determinants of youth unemployment and economic inactivity for Britain, Italy and Spain, the effect of undergraduate tuition fees on the demand for postgraduate study in the UK, and the effect of corruption on the performance of small and medium sized firms in less developed economies.